Q.1. What do the banks do with the 'Public Deposits'? Describe their working mechanism.

 The interest rate for repaying loans is costlier.

 RBI supervises the functioning of formal sources of loan and also ensures that these facilities should also be given to small cultivators and small borrowers.

 In the informal sector, no such organisation is there to supervise the credit activities of lenders that they used to charge a higher rate of interest on loans.

 Q.1.
 Explain any two features each of formal sector loans and informal sector loans.
 [2011 (T-2)]

 Formal sector loans include loans from banks and cooperatives.
 Features of formal sector loans are:

 (i) Formal sectors provide cheap and affordable loans and their rate of interest is monitored by RBI.

-(ii) Formal sector strictly follows the terms of credit which includes interest rate, collateral, documentation and the mode of repayment.
+(ii) Formal sector strictly follows the terms of credit which include interest rate, collateral, documentation, and the mode of repayment.

 (ii) Informal sector loan providers know the borrowers personally, and hence they provide loans on easy terms without collateral and documentation.

 Q.2.
 What are the two main reasons for formal credit not being available to the rural poor?
 Why is there a need to expand rural credit?
 [2011 (T-2)]